Counting tanglegrams with species: Tanglegrams

 Terms of $Z_R$ can be computed fairly easily by successive substitution in \eqref{e-ZR}, though there are other ways to compute them that are more efficient.
 (See, e.g., \cite[Corollary D1]{MR927766} and Section \ref{s-bkm}.)
 The first few terms of $Z_R$ are

-It is easy to see from \eqref{e-ZR} that for evey power sum $p_n$ that occurs in $Z_R$, $n$ is a power of~2.
-From \eqref{e-ZR} we can also easily derive the well-known functional equation for the ordinary generating function $\wR(x)$ (see \seqcite{A001190})
+It is easy to see from \eqref{e-ZR} that if the power sum $p_i$ occurs in $Z_R$, then $i$ is a power of~2.
+From \eqref{e-ZR} we can also easily derive the well-known functional equation for the ordinary generating function $\wR(x)$ (see \seqcite{A001190}) but to count unlabeled tanglegrams we need the full cycle index.